-The Capability Discovery Tool is subjective and the results will reflect individual opinions of a person’s capability.
-Results are not an objective measure of capability.
+The Capability Discovery Tool is subjective.
+The results will reflect an opinion of a person’s capability.
+The results are not meant to be an objective measure of capability.

 Access the Capability Discovery Tool